 • the child is a dependent of the taxpayer.

-If you rent an apartment, garage, or other property and report income to the Federal Tax Service, you can also claim your right to a refund.
+If you rent out an apartment, garage, or other property and report income to the Federal Tax Service, you can also claim your right to a refund.

 The amount of the deduction